openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

    attempts to grade the rest of the student responses in the same way.
 -  Peer assessment allows students to score each other and provide feedback, again using the same rubric.

+   .. warning:: In peer assessments, the **due date** that you set for the subsection that contains the ORA problem is the date by which students must not only submit their own responses, but finish grading the required number of peer responses.

 You can use one or more of these assessments in any problem.
 You can also set thresholds within the problem for each assessment, so that a